nngocquang0698vn/the-books-I-read/README.md

 # 📚 Book Covers of My Reading Journey

-Welcome to my repository featuring the covers of books I've read in the fields of mathematics, computer science, and software engineering.
+Welcome to my repository featuring the covers of books I've read and some that I'm planning to read in the fields of mathematics, computer science, and software engineering.
 I hope these covers inspire you as much as the books have inspired me.

 ## Book Covers